TomArcher/technical-blog/content/posts/safe-distance-in-traffic/index.md

 1. **Monte Carlo simulation**: Randomize reaction time, braking rates, and initial speeds to simulate thousands of driver pairs and estimate collision probability.

-1. **Sensor delay modeling**: Add an extra 0.2-second lag for radar-based adaptive cruise control and see whether “three seconds” still holds.
+1. **Sensor delay modeling**: Add an extra 0.2-second lag for radar-based adaptive cruise control and see whether "three seconds" still holds.

 ---

 ## Closing Thoughts

 The three-second rule isn't about being cautious; it's about being realistic.
-Because when the car ahead becomes a stationary object, your reaction time is the only thing standing between you and a **very expensive physics lesson**.
+Because when the car ahead becomes a stationary object, your reaction time is the only thing standing between you and a very expensive physics lesson.

 ---